GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 ### 2.1 Synthetic data

 Since real data doesn't include ground truth for star spots parameters, I generated synthetic data using [PHOEBE](https://phoebe-project.org/)(PHysics Of Eclipsing BinariEs).
 I used Monte-Carlo sampling to generate 10,000 light curves for a specific eclipsing binary system, stadarized them to 201 equaly spaced phase points.
 All other physical parameters of the EB system were kept fixed in values that are known by other means.
+For simplicity the synthetic light curves represent data observed in the filter Johnson's B from the photometric UBV system.

 ### 2.2 Load Data
 Load light curve data (synthetic_lc.dat) and corresponding spot parameters (spot_par.dat).